Synopsis of the Unification

 The strong force has two structural levels of expression, quite different, one within the individual baryon (mediated by a gluon exchange field), and one between the individual baryons of a compound atomic nucleus (mediated by a meson exchange field).
 While the internal baryon level of the strong force consists of an interaction among three quarks carrying 3 "color" charges ("red, green, yellow") exchanging a color-carrying gluon field, the strong force at the compound nuclear level consists of an interaction between two or more baryons carrying 2 quark "flavor" charges ("up, down"), exchanging a flavor-carrying meson field.
 The gluon field is composed of virtual color-anticolor charges, and the meson field is composed of virtual flavor-antiflavor charges, so the analogy is complete, except that the gluon field is massless while the meson field is massive.
 The massless gluon field nevertheless produces a short-range force because unlike photons, the gluons attract each other ("sticky light").
 (See also: "The Short-Range or Particle Forces".)

 "flavor" and "color", each produce a version of

 color version of the strong force is expressed

 confinement (because symmetry and charge

-of the strong force is expressed between baryons
+version of the strong force is expressed between

-bound energy" state is at risk).
-Both the Yukawa
+only a "least bound energy" state is at risk).

-a sort of hybrid state in compound atomic nuclei,
+together in a sort of hybrid state in compound

 XVIII: The Strong Force: Two Expressions".)